yuriy-chumak/ol/doc/reference/ffs.md

 > (numbers 1)
 "one"

-; the optional second argument will be returned is the key is not found
+; the optional second argument will be returned if the key is not found
 > (numbers 7 #f)
 "seven"